nyex/energy-tracking/README.md

 # Tool for tracking personal energy
 ### aka: some scripts I managed to put together into one nice-looking tool with the help of friends and the internet

+## changelog
+12 Sep 2021 (by Anjune):
+- very minor streamlining of some tests

+11 Sep 2021 (by Anjune):
+- enabled user configuration of start and end hour
+- fixed single-digit 0 having its 'leading' zero removed
+- validity checks for hour, whether provided by current time or user
+- validity checks for firsthour and lasthour in config file
+- send error messages to STDERR as is right and proper
+- replaced all if/thens on a whim

 ```
 $ ent
 usage --